 This Compendium of Scientific and Practical Findings Supporting Eco-Restoration to Address Global Warming (“The Compendium”) is a fully referenced compilation of the evidence outlining the power, benefits and necessity of eco-restoration to address global warming and biodiversity loss.
 Bringing together findings from the scientific literature, government and industry reports, and journalistic investigations, it is a public, open-access document that is housed here on the website of Biodiversity for a Livable Climate.

-We anticipate a new release every six months and invite others who wish to contribute to its development to send suggestions and article reviews to firstname.lastname@example.org.
-The next release is scheduled for January 2022.
+If you wish to contribute to its development to send suggestions and article reviews to email@example.com.

 Covers a broad selection of eco-restoration articles, including soils, earthworms, water, wetlands, croplands, grasslands and forests.
 We also discuss how paradigms and peer review both advance and constrain the practice of science.

 Focuses on biodiversity and why it’s so important, and regenerative agriculture as a critical path to global environmental health and stability.